8 Tips | Talking To Your Kids About Coronavirus

 The first case of Coronavirus in the Cayman Islands was confirmed on Thursday 12 March 2020 during a Government press conference.
-There are now 22 active cases of COVID-19 in the Cayman Islands.
-The Cayman Islands Government has assured the public that the public health authorities are closely monitoring the situation.
+The Cayman Islands Government has assured the public that the public health authorities are closely monitoring the situation and persons infected with this virus.
 The best thing you can do to protect your children is to encourage them to wash their hands and practice good hygiene.

 Here are 8 tips for parents to help them and their children deal with anxiety and stay informed:

 - Find out what they know first- Your kids may know a lot more than you think.
 During the initial conversation regarding the virus, you should first start by asking your kids what they already know or may have heard.
 This will give you a starting point on the areas that need to be covered and can be the perfect time to clear up any rumours that they believe or elaborate stories that they have imagined.

 - Don’t be afraid to discuss the virus- Kids hear our fears and overhear everything.
 Not involving them in the discussion will cause them to worry.
 Unless you have been watching the news and listening to the radio in private, your kids will also be hearing and seeing everything that is happening.
 It’s wrong to assume that children are oblivious to world events or too young to understand what’s going on.